-Time:The total time for purse was about 2 hours.
+Time:The total time for one pilow was around 30 minutes.

 Did you make any gifts today?
 What did you make?